On a night that put the ‘stale’ into stalemate, neither side was willing to sacrifice one point to win three

 But his face remained stonily impassive and revealed barely a flicker of emotion throughout the match.
 It was almost like he was playing on auto-pilot.

 There were no goals for him to celebrate or curse, or, indeed, virtually ignore, as he did during a cameo substitute role against Swansea City eight days previously.
 The public merely saw a fine striker whose future has dominated the football news agenda all summer put in a fine display, although it would be over-egging it to claim he ran the show.

-The fact that Mourinho went to Old Trafford without a recognised centre-forward in his starting X1 despite having three available could be interpreted by Rooney as an advert for the No.9 role at Stamford Bridge.
+The fact that Mourinho went to Old Trafford without a recognized center forward in his starting XI despite having three available could be interpreted by Rooney as an advert for the No.9 role at Stamford Bridge.

 Most managers would have been slaughtered for being so negative but Mourinho is not most managers.

 The Portugese’s post-match comments could be interpreted as him admitting defeat in a pursuit of Rooney that has already included two formal bids for the player.

 Samuel Eto’o has already been lined up as a mighty handy Plan B should United maintain its stance of refusing to sell a key player to a rival title challenger.